yalinmao/datasciencecoursera/README.md

 inference depends heavily both on the population and the sampling scheme

 * Presictive analyses
+goal: to use the data on some objects to predict values for another object if X predicts Y it does not mean that X causes Y accurate prediction depends heavily on measuring the right variables although there are better and worse prediction models, more data and a simple model works really well prediction is very hard, especially about the future references

 * Causal analyses
+goal: to find out what happens to one variable when you make another variable change usually randmized studies are required to identify causation there are approaches to inferring causation in non-randomized studies, but they are complicated and sensitive to assumptions causal relationship are usually identified as average effects, but may not apply to every individual causal models are usually the "gold standard" for data analysis

 * Mechanistic analyses
+goal: understand the exact changes in variables that lead to changes in other variables for individual objects incredibly hard to infer, except in aimple situations usually modeled by a deterministic set of euqations (science/engineering) generally the random component of the data is measurement error if the equations are known but the parameters are not, they may be inferred with data analysis